zinggAI/zingg/README.md

 ## Installation

 Zingg runs on [Spark](https://spark.apache.org) and can be used on all major Spark distributions.
 Zingg can run on all major Linux flavours.

-The follwing steps assume that Zingg is being installed on a Ubuntu environment at /home/ubuntu.
-For other Linux flavours, please replace /home/ubuntu with location of your home folder.

 ### Prerequisites
 A) Java JDK - version "1.8.0_131"